ComplexPlane/SMB2PracticeMod/doc/building.md

 ## Build It

-Run `make` to produce `SMB2PracticeMod.gci`.
+Run one of:

+- `make`: Standard build that produces `SMB2PracticeMod.gci`.
-For a build that includes file/line/column panic debug information, run `make debug`.
-This info isn't included by default as it significantly increases the binary size.
+- `make debug`: Build that includes file/line/column panic debug information.
+This is very helpful for debugging crashes, but isn't the default as it significantly increases the binary size.
+- `make fix`: Auto-fix problems in the code like unused imports.